 The History of Virtualization

-First, let us walk you through the most important historical events and milestones which shaped virtualization into the advanced widely-used technology it is today.
+Now let us go through the most important historical events and milestones which shaped virtualization into the advanced widely-used technology it is today.

 The invention of virtual machines